gavin-parker/WebTech/readme.txt

 If safe is too slow, you could download the files from here: https://github.com/gavin-parker/WebTech

+/////Client Side/////
+The pages have been validated for HTML5 polyglot.
+Pages are delivered properly as XHTML to new browsers. em & % has been used to account for different screen resolutions.

+/////Old Browsers/////
+On testing the site on IE11 it degrades gracefully.
+Most features are retained except some animations and fonts.
+The carousel doesn't rotate automatically.

 ///////Startup //////
 To run the server, navigate to the folder containing server.js and run 'node server'